 JCDS, Boston’s Jewish Community Day School, is committed to serving families across a wide spectrum of belief and practice.
 The school has several hallmarks: Hebrew and English spoken throughout the day; Jewish and General studies integrated in many areas; a commitment to creative, academic excellence; and living a joyful Jewish life in a welcoming community.
 JCDS was founded in 1995 and serves students in grades K-8.
 We encourage everyone in our community to approach life with a growth mindset.
 We value our professional staff and invest in their ongoing development.
 Our professional community is rooted in collaboration, generosity of spirit, and a passion for our mission.
 JCDS is committed to a policy of non-discrimination and equal opportunity for all employees without regard to race, color, religious creed, national and ethnic origin, age, gender, sexual orientation, or physical disability.

-A middle school Jewish Studies teacher classes of up to 24 boys and girls.
-Candidates for this position should demonstrate a passion for teaching young children as well as a deep understanding of how to design and run an academic program that meets the social, emotional, intellectual and physical development of young children.
-The Jewish Studies teacher is responsible for tanakh and/or toshba content and skill acquisition.
-The candidate should possess excellent communication, organization and class management skills and should demonstrate a desire to work collaboratively with colleagues in the classroom to create a joyful, Jewish learning community.
+We are looking for a STEM teacher to teach a Middle School math class as well as an Upper Elementary science class.
+There are also opportunities in this role for work with teaching coding and integrating across disciplines with other colleagues.
+Candidates for this position should demonstrate a passion for teaching children as well as a deep understanding of how to design and run an academic program that meets their social, emotional, intellectual and physical development.
+The candidate should possess excellent communication, organization and class management skills and should demonstrate a desire to work collaboratively with grade level team colleagues to create a joyful, Jewish learning community.

-- Lead instruction in tanakh and/or toshba teaching and skill acquisition;
+- Lead instruction in math and science classrooms;

 - Evaluate the progress of students and discuss progress results with students, parents and administrators;

 - Set up and maintain a classroom space that supports a project based approach to instruction;